 To leave comments (both positive and negative) to my blog posts enter your name, and email and press the “Post Comment” button at the end of my blog posts or email me at: AllUSCitizensShouldVote@yahoo.com.

-To become a regular follower of my blog posts and be notified by email when a new blog is posted click on “Leave a Reply” and at the bottom add your email address and press the “Follow” button.
+To become a regular follower of my blog posts and be notified by email when a new blog is posted click on “Leave a Reply” at the bottom of the blog post, add your email address and press the “Follow” button.

-My Goals: A. The Electoral College was a great idea in 1787 when it was created by our Founding Fathers.
+My Goals: A. The Electoral College was a great idea when it was created by our Founding Fathers in 1787.
 But the country has changed since 1787 and it’s not such a great idea today.
-We should adopt the National Popular Vote Compact to elect our president by direct popular vote.
+We should adopt the National Popular Vote Compact to elect our president by direct popular vote until such time as a constitutional amendment can be passed replacing the Electoral College with a direct popular vote for president using Ranked Choice Voting.

 The following 10 categories of U.S. citizens currently do not have the right to vote and this should be changed: